fuzzylogicxx/fuzzylogic/posts/invisible-success-bailey.md

 > A lack of bug reports, accessibility issues, design tweaks, etc. are all objectively great, but there are no easy datapoints you can measure here.
 By this, I mean it is difficult to quantify a void.

-Eric advices thinking about aspects of design system work that are not directly about components, but are also critical part of it:
+Eric advices crafting stories about the important aspects of design system work that are not directly about components:

 <blockquote>